exlskills/course-python-introduction/01_Basic Python/05_Final Exam/01_Question 1/index.prob.md

->>What is a the difference between an Int and a float <<
+>>What is a the difference between an Integer and a float? <<

-( ) Floats contain text while Ints contain numbers
-(x) Floats allow for decimal places while integers do not allow decimals ( ) Floats do not allow decimals while Ints do
+( ) Floats contain text while Integer contain numbers (x) Floats allow for decimal places while integers do not allow decimals ( ) Floats do not allow decimals while Integers do
 ( ) They are exactly the same

 ||What type of data do the two types? ||